Meet David A. Yam, M.D., FAANS

 I was born in raised in Knoxville, Tennessee.
 My mother was a physical therapist, and my early days at rehab centers alongside her inspired me to become a physician.
 I learned early on about caring for people from her and the value of non-operative care for spinal diseases.
 My father was an engineer, and he inspired me to solve problems in new ways.
 I am an Eagle Scout and have always enjoyed nature and doing what’s right.

-As a person, I’ve had a herniated disc myself.
+As a person, I can also share that I have had a herniated disc myself.
 I know what nerve pain is.
-I have experienced what you or a loved one is experiencing and hope that I can help ease your pain, restore your function, and get you out into the world again.
-I go by David, not Dr. Yam, and I look forward to meeting you should you choose to visit.
+I have experienced what you or a loved one is experiencing and hope that I can help ease your pain, restore your function, and get you back out into the world again.

 Thank you,